Deep Learning – Summer 2024/25

 • Unless stated otherwise, you can use any architecture to solve the competition task at hand, but the implementation must be created by you and you must understand it fully.
 You can of course take inspiration from any paper or existing implementation, but please reference it in that case.

-• You can of course use anything from the Keras/PyTorch packages (but not models from Keras CV, torchvision, …).
+• You can of course use anything from the PyTorch package (but unless not stated otherwise, do not use models from torchvision, timm, torchaudio, …).

 • You can use any data augmentation (even implementations not written by you).